DoctorMcKay/node-steam-user/README.md

 **v5.0.0 or later is required to use this event**

 Emitted when a new refresh token is issued.
-This will always be emitted when logging on using an account name and password, and when logging on using an existing refresh token, this may be issued if a new refresh token is issued because your provided token is nearly expired.
+This will always be emitted when logging on using an account name and password, and when logging on using an existing refresh token, this may be emitted if a new refresh token is issued because your provided token is nearly expired (only if [`renewRefreshTokens`](#renewrefreshtokens) is set to true).

 This may be emitted before [`loggedOn`](#loggedon) fires.